Chevrolet Malibu: Powertrain

-The seventh generation Malibu offered these engine choices:
+The seventh-generation Malibu offered these engine choices:

 The 2.4 L I4 and 3.6 L V6 engine have aluminum blocks and heads, dual overhead cams, four valves per cylinder, twin balance shafts, and variable valve timing.
 The 3.5 L V6 has aluminum heads, an iron block, overhead valves, and limited variable valve timing.
-The 3.5 L V6 was offered as an upgrade for special-order fleet vehicles, to replace the Ecotec engine, and generally was not available for retail customers.
-The 3.5 L V6 was not available in the LTZ.
-The 3.5 L V6 with four-speed transmission has been the only drivetrain available in the 2008, 2009, and 2010 models in Israel.
+The 3.5 L V6 was offered as an upgrade for special-order fleet vehicles in place of the Ecotec engine; it was only available on LS and 2009 LT models.
 Partway through the 2008 model year, the 2.4 L Ecotec was offered with a six-speed automatic transmission to improve performance and fuel economy.

-For 2009 models, the six-speed transmission mated to the 2.4 L 4-cylinder engine or the 217 horsepower 3.5 L V6 mated to the four-speed automatic were made available on the 1LT; the six-speed became standard on 2LT models the same year.
+For 2009, the six-speed transmission mated to the 2.4 L 4-cylinder engine or the 217-horsepower 3.5 L V6 mated to the four-speed automatic were made available on the 1LT; the six-speed became standard on 2LT models the same year.
 The LS models were equipped with the four-speed transmission only.
 A manual transmission was not offered.
-All models are front-wheel-drive sedans.
-Chevrolet dropped the Malibu MAXX station wagon model.
+Chevrolet dropped the Malibu Maxx station wagon model.
+The side marker lights were removed from the fenders.

 Partway through the 2010 model year, the GM badges were removed from the front doors.
+The trim-level badge was located from the right side of the trunk lid to the left, next to the "Malibu" badge.
+Four-cylinder models (except Hybrid) became available with E85 capability.

-OnStar was included on all Malibu models as standard equipment (excluding fleet vehicles, where this feature is optional).
-Six air bags were also standard on the seventh generation Malibu; two dual-stage front bags, two side-impact curtain air bags protecting the heads of both front and rear passengers, and two side-impact thorax bags mounted in the front seats.
-Traction control, electronic tire pressure monitoring system, four-wheel disc brakes, antilock brakes, and daytime running lamps were standard included safety features on all Malibus.
+OnStar was included on all Malibu models as standard equipment (excluding fleet vehicles, where this feature was optional).
+Six air bags were also standard on the seventh-generation Malibu; two dual-stage front bags, two side-impact curtain air bags protecting the heads of both front and rear passengers, and two side-impact thorax bags mounted in the front seats.
+Traction control, electronic tire pressure monitoring system, four-wheel disc brakes, antilock brakes, and daytime running lamps were standard safety features on all Malibus.
 GM's StabiliTrak brand electronic stability control was standard on all models including the very base LS model.

-In 2011, the base LS 1LS Malibu gained more standard features, like Bluetooth technology with stereo audio playback capability, a remote USB and iPod/iPhone port, remote start, a security alarm, an upgraded OnStar system, power front driver's seat, chrome hubcap wheel covers, body-colored side mirrors with power adjustments and body-colored accents, a single wood dashboard accent, tinted windows, and a six-speed automatic transmission with overdrive and manual shift capabilities.
-The LT 1LT model lost its available eight-speaker Bose premium sound system.
-The LT 2LT got a package that included a sunroof, leather power heated seats, and more convenience and comfort features.

-For 2011, the four-speed automatic transmission was dropped from the Malibu powertrain lineup.
-This same model year also saw the deletion of the steering wheel mounted paddle shifters on 6AT cars in favor of a selector mounted rocker switch for manual operation; no reason was ever given for the change.
+For 2011, the base LS (1LS) Malibu gained more standard features, like Bluetooth technology with stereo audio playback capability, a remote USB and iPod/iPhone port, remote start, a security alarm, an upgraded OnStar system, power front driver's seat, chrome hubcap wheel covers, body-colored side mirrors with power adjustments and body-colored accents, a single faux wood dashboard accent, and a six-speed automatic transmission with overdrive and manual shift capabilities.
+The LT (1LT) model lost its available eight-speaker Bose premium sound system.
+The LT (2LT) got a package that included a sunroof, power heated leather seats, and more convenience and comfort features.
+The four-speed automatic transmission was dropped from the Malibu powertrain lineup.
+This same model year also saw the deletion of the steering-wheel mounted paddle shifters on six-speed automatic models in favor of a selector-mounted rocker switch for manual operation.